DaroHacka/CalibreSynapseTUI/README.md

 Books are visually distinguished:
 - 🟦 **Standalone books** appear in one color
 - 🟨 **Series** are shown in another, so you can track narrative arcs or thematic continuities

+It’s the kind of search engine you use while sipping a warm cup of coffee or maybe tea, reflecting on what you’d like to read next, especially when you're not following any specific reading program and just want something undefined or unexpected.
+In my case, it mirrors the books I actually own, but I guess it could also be used for books you don’t have yet, maybe even your local library’s catalogue.
+I guess I could add a wishlist  to CalibreSynapse if I wanted to.

 ---